Gregory Brian Upton, Jr.

-Greg Upton is Assistant Professor-Research at the Center for Energy Studies.
+Dr. Greg Upton is Associate Research Professor at the Louisiana State University Center for Energy Studies.
 As of January 2023, he is interim executive director of the Center.
-His research interests are related to the analysis of economic, environmental and public policy issues in energy and regulated industries.
+His research interests are related to the analysis of economic, environmental and public policy issues in the energy industry.

-During his tenure at LSU, Dr. Upton has addressed a number of topical energy issues of significance to Louisiana, including the impact of the oil price collapse on Louisiana’s budgetary challenges, solar tax credits and net metering policies, implications of the crude oil export ban’s lifting on the Louisiana economy, and the adequacy of the LOSCO oil spill fund, among others.
-He has presented research on these topics to more than 40 industry and academic groups over the past four years, has been cited more than three dozen times in local and national media including the Wall Street Journalem>.
-He has written guest columns about energy related issues affecting Louisiana appearing in the Baton Rouge, New Orleans and Acadiana Advocates, Baton Rouge Business Report, New Orleans’ Times-Picayune, Lafayette’s Daily Advertiser, Public Utilities Fortnightly Magazine, among others.
+During his tenure at LSU, Dr. Upton has addressed a number of topical energy issues of significance to Louisiana, including Louisiana mineral taxes, solar tax credits, and net metering policies, the impact of the oil price collapse on Louisiana’s budgetary challenges, and implications of the crude oil export ban’s lifting on the Louisiana economy, among others.
+He has presented research on these topics to more than 100 industry, governmental, and academic audiences, and has been quoted or cited approximately 100 times in local and national media, including the Wall Street Journal and NPR’s Marketplace.
+He has written guest columns about energy related issues affecting Louisiana appearing in the Baton Rouge, New Orleans and Acadiana Advocate, Baton Rouge Business Report, New Orleans’ Times-Picayune, Lafayette’s Daily Advertiser, and Public Utilities Fortnightly Magazine.